realsirjoe/glasses_retail_analysis/README.md

 Since the data is not publicly available in a structured format we need to scrape it from the various retailer websites.
 Python has been choosen in combination with Scrapy to enable easy as well as fast extraction.
 Often the underlying API has been utilized in cases where this wasn't possible the data was extracted from the html via beautifulsoup.
 The spiders were able to extract all data in less than an hour, no proxies were required since the number of items was fairly small.

-The items were stored in an sqlite database
+The items were stored in an sqlite database and later loaded into pandas

 ## Transformation